SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 - A summary of property features such as number of rooms, furnished status, pool, elevator, CCTV, and parking.
 - A complete description of the property.

+## Displaying Information about the Seller

+The application now prominently displays seller information across several pages.
+Key details include:
+- Seller's agency name, phone number, and biography.
+- A profile picture (or a default image if none provided).
+- A summary of the number of property listings posted by the seller.
+- This information appears on the Profile, Agency Detail, and Agencies pages to help users quickly assess seller credibility.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.
 - **Testing:**